 Customized valve response algorithms in flow controllers produce better films, with more control of the target’s transition state.

-Reactive Sputtering is a type of Physical Vapor Deposition process used to create thin film vacuum coatings.
-The process deposits a compound material coating on a substrate by introducing a reactive gas, such as O2 or N2, into a plasma typically generated using an inert gas, such as Argon.
-The reactive gas is activated by the plasma, and then chemically reacts with a “target”—normally consisting of metals, alloys or ceramics—producing a coating material which is deposited on a substrate.
-The resultant oxide, nitride or carbide coating imparts properties such as low emissivity or durability to the substrate that is coated.
+Reactive sputtering is used to deposit a coating on a substrate by introducing a reactive gas, such as O2 or N2, into a plasma typically generated using an inert gas, such as Argon.
+The ionized Argon is accelerated towards the negatively charged target.
+These Argon ions bombard the target, sputtering target material in to the chamber and the target material accelerates towards the substrate.
+The reactive gas which is activated by the plasma then chemically reacts with the target material, either in transit to the substrate or on the surface of the substrate and forms a compound which forms the thin film.
+The resultant oxide, nitride or carbide coating (dependent on the reactive species used) imparts properties such as low emissivity, high impact strength and temperature resistance, excellent abrasion resistance and durability to the substrate that is coated.

 Reactive Sputtering deposition is very commonly used in manufacturing and R+D processes, such as: